 Short Term Loan Advice

 A short term loan is where the amount borrowed and the interest is paid back in less than a year.
-It’s not like a bank loan, in that you don’t pay a short term loan off over years and it often comes with a higher APR.
-The borrowing amount is usually low, starting from as little as say, £50, and going up to around £1,500 or higher in some cases.
+It’s not like a bank loan, in that you don’t pay a short term loan over a number of years and it often comes with a higher APR.
+The borrowing amount is usually low, starting from as little as say, £100, and going up to around £1,500 or higher in some cases.

 Why get a Short Term Loan?